ldeffenb/Swarming-Wikipedia/README.md

 The Swarming-Wikipedia TypeScript does the following

-1. Count all files located in the archive subdirectory
+1. Count all files located in the archive subdirectory simultaneously building an index for A/-resident files
 2. Create a tag to track upload and pusher progress.
 This tag is visible on the top line as the upload happens.
 3. Upload each of those files using the [/bytes](https://docs.ethswarm.org/api/#tag/Bytes/paths/~1bytes/post) API via [axios](https://github.com/axios/axios)
 4. Dynamically build a mantaray manifest using [mantaray-js](https://github.com/ethersphere/mantaray-js)